Mineralogy Certification Course

 Olivine: (Mg,Fe)2[SiO4]

 First, pay attention to the [SiO4] complex in square brackets.
-It gives us an indication that this mineral belongs to the nesosilicates subclass.
-Occasionally, square brackets are replaced with round brackets or omitted entirely, but we have chosen to keep them in entire text for your convenience.
+It indicates this mineral belongs to the nesosilicates subclass.
+Occasionally, the square brackets are replaced with round brackets or omitted entirely.
+However, for educational purposes, we will keep the square brackets in our articles.

-The other part of the formula (Mg,Fe) provides information about isomorphism, also known as isomorphous replacement.
+The other part of the formula, (Mg,Fe), provides information about isomorphism, also known as isomorphous replacement.
 Isomorphism occurs in minerals when certain elements are replaced by another element of the same valency without changing the crystal structure of the mineral.
+(Note how isomorphism differs from both mineral polymorphism and pseudomorphism).
 Olivine is an example of such a mineral, where magnesium and iron are replaced by each other.
 This makes it a solid solution between forsterite Mg2[SiO4] and fayalite Fe2[SiO4].
 Magnesium and iron have similar characteristics, so they can easily replace each other in a crystal structure.
 As a result, it isn't easy to find pure forsterite or pure fayalite in nature.

-When you see elements in round brackets separated by coma, it indicates possible isomorphic substitution in the mineral.
+When you see elements in round brackets separated by a comma, it indicates possible isomorphic substitution in the mineral.

-Garnet is a group of minerals, not a single mineral species.
-The garnet group includes a lot of mineral species, like pyrope and almandine.
+Garnet is a mineral group, not a single mineral species.
+The garnet group includes many mineral species, like pyrope and almandine.

-The garnets have a complex composition due to the high possibility of isomorphic substitution of cations.
+Garnets have a complex composition due to the high possibility of isomorphic substitution of cations.
 The end members are known as series: pyrope-almandine-spessartite (pyralspite) and uvarovite-grossular-andradite (ugrandite).
-Because of various possible isomorphic substitutions, the garnet group formula looks the following way:
+Because of various possible isomorphic substitutions, the garnet group formula is written as:

 A3B2[SiO4]3